 Pim de la Parra

-Pim de la Parra (born 5 January 1940) is a Surinamese-Dutch film director of Portuguese descent.
+Pim de la Parra (born 5 January 1940) is a Surinamese-Dutch film director.

 After a few short films, he began his career as an international director with Obsessions (1969), co-written by Martin Scorsese.
 He co-produced Blue Movie (1971) by Wim Verstappen, which was one of the most erotic movies of its time, showing nudity with a realism that confounded critics and censorship authorities.
 It was followed by Frank en Eva (1973), Alicia (1974), Dakota (1975) and Mijn Nachten met Susan, Olga, Albert, Julie, Piet & Sandra (1975), these four films forming an erotic tetralogy written with Charles Gormley.
 In 1976, he directed Wan Pipel, the first film shot entirely with actors from Suriname.